gregoryv/buildvars/README.md

 # README

-stamp - Parses out build information to embed into your binary
+[stamp](https://godoc.org/github.com/gregoryv/stamp) - Parses out build information to embed into your binary

 [![Build Status](https://travis-ci.org/gregoryv/stamp.svg?branch=master)](https://travis-ci.org/gregoryv/stamp)

 Normalize how version and build information makes it's way into your binaries.
+Generates code that can be used to add flags

+    -v    Print version and exit
+    -vv
+          Print version with details and exit

 ## Usage